 - Work at night for at least 30% of monthly work hours

 Employees who work at least 3 hours of night shift every day should undergo a medical checkup at the employer’s expense when the assignment begins.
-Their standard work hours should be reduced by 1 hour without any salary deduction or be given a bonus of at least equal to 25% of basic salary when they perform a minimum of 3 hours of night work.
-The duration of a night shift cannot exceed 8 hours over any 3-month period.
+Their standard work hours should be reduced by 1 hour without any salary deduction or they should get a bonus equal at least to 25% of basic salary when they perform a minimum of 3 hours of night work.
+The duration of a night shift cannot exceed 8 hours over a 3-month period.

 Work done more than 8 hours per day or 40 hours per week is considered overtime.
 Employees cannot work for more than 8 hours of overtime in a day.
 Overtime should be compensated with at least 75% premium over the base salary or with paid time off in no more than 60 days of being performed.
 Overtime can be done only with employees’ consent.
-People below 18 years are forbidden to work overtime.
+People less than 18 years of age are forbidden to work overtime.

 12 national holidays are observed in Romania: